Medicare is health insurance offered through the Federal Government. It is available when:

 Medicare Part D includes prescription drug coverage.
 Some prescription drug plans have separate premiums, while others do not.
 The monthly premium will vary by plan.

 What should you know about Medicare Part D?

 You may enroll in a Medicare Advantage plan only during specific times of the year:

 In most cases, you must stay enrolled for the calendar year that starts the date your coverage begins.
-In certain situations, however, you may be able to join, drop or switch a Medicare Advantage Plan, excluding BlueSaver MSA, at other times.
+In certain situations, however, you may be able to join, drop or switch a Medicare Advantage Plan (excluding MSA plans).

 Some of these situations include the following:

 Becoming a member of Senior Blue HMO or Forever Blue Medicare PPO from BlueCross BlueShield is easy.
 You can use our online application or print off, complete and mail in the paper-based application.
 Use the links below to make your choice.

 Medicare beneficiaries may also enroll in Senior Blue HMO or, Forever Blue Medicare PPO through the CMS Medicare Online Enrollment Center located at http://www.medicare.gov.

 If you have any questions, please call Customer Service at 1-800-329-2792, TTY: 711.

 8 a.m. to 8 p.m., 7 days a week